-Roberta, our first Director, joins us with decades of experience in nonprofits, commercial and residential real estate, creative entrepreneurship, and the equity and inclusion work that is so fundamental to our mission.
+Roberta, our first Director, joins us with decades of experience in nonprofits, commercial and residential real estate, creative entrepreneurship, and the equity and inclusion work that is so fundamental to Make-It's mission.
 She has served as a trusted advisor, executive coach, and Board member for dozens of nonprofit organizations and businesses throughout the region, ranging from creative arts organizations, to academic institutions and philanthropic and community organizations.
 In 2001, Wilmore founded the Children’s Equestrian Center, connecting under-served families and children of color to the world of equestrian sports.

 Sheldon Smith, Membership and Operations Coordinator

 Sheldon brings his experience as a community leader to every aspect of his work with Make-It's members, workshop hosts, participants and visitors.
 He guides hosts through the process of developing and leading workshops and serves as a mentor to our makers.
 Sheldon formerly worked as Art Coordinator at a local community support center, providing art as an outlet for at-risk teens, disabled persons, and those seeking ways to cope with substance recovery.
 He has been designing art and clothing since 1994 including personalized T-shirts, graphics, murals and fashion.

 Marla Shelasky, Communications Coordinator

 Marla's experience in program development, membership recruitment and communications comes together in her work promoting Make-It's many offerings and organizing its communication tools and social media.
 In 2018, Marla started Artists of Springfield MA to help promote Springfield's artist community through social media and exhibits.
 She is excited by the role Make-It plays in facilitating collaborations between local makers and the broader community.
 Marla is also a working artist and her work is occasionally on view in libraries and galleries throughout western MA.